-Will higher prices make us healthier?
+Why is alcohol getting more expensive?

 Everybody will pay more

-The price increases being introduced could lead to significant health improvements, but they will be felt by everybody, not just those with the unhealthiest lifestyles.
+The price increases being introduced could lead to significant health improvements, but they will be felt by everybody, not only those with the unhealthiest lifestyles.

-From 6 April, the UK's tax on sugary drinks will see shoppers asked to pay 18p or 24p more a litre, depending on just how much has been added to their drinks.
-The price of a 1.75-litre bottle of cola bought from a supermarket could increase by about 25%.

-In Scotland, from May, alcohol will not be allowed to be sold for less than 50p per unit, which could see a four-pack of cider cost 10% more, while a pack of 20 cans could double in price.
+From 1 May, alcohol will not be allowed to be sold for less than 50p per unit in Scotland, which could see a four-pack of cider cost 10% more, while a pack of 20 cans could double in price.
 Wales is looking at similar measures.

+The UK's tax on sugary drinks means shoppers are being asked to pay 18p or 24p more a litre, depending on just how much has been added to their drinks.
+The measure was introduced on 6 April.

-This is happening because sugar and alcohol are associated with problems that impose a substantial cost on society.
+This is happening because alcohol and sugar are associated with problems that impose a substantial cost on society.

-For example, problem drinking can lead to anti-social behaviour, crime, pressure on A&Es and increased liver disease.
-Excessive sugar consumption is linked to rising obesity rates, some cancers, diabetes and heart disease.
+For example, problem-drinking can lead to anti-social behaviour, crime, pressure on A&Es and increased liver disease.
+Excessive sugar consumption is linked to rising obesity rates, some cancers, type 2 diabetes and heart disease.

 But alcohol consumption is concentrated among a relatively small number of people: 5% of households buy more than 30% of all alcohol.